Charles-1791/knowledge_base/programming_language_notes/golang_notes.md

 - cap(slc) and return the capacity of the slice

 #### Memory Concern

-- Using a subscript operator, that is X[i:j], to generate a sub-slice Y from some slice X actually allocates no memory.
-Mutation to Y would affect X unless Y points to a new piece of chunk, which happens when appending a new element after the capacity is exhausted.
+Using the subscript operator `X[i:j]` to create a sub-slice `Y` from a slice `X` does not allocate new memory.
+Instead, `Y` shares the same underlying array as `X`.

+This means that mutating elements of `Y` will also affect `X`, since they both refer to the same data.

+However, if you append to `Y` and the capacity of `Y` is exceeded, a new array is allocated and the existing elements are copied over.
+From that point on, `Y` refers to a different array, and further mutations no longer affect `X`.

 ```golang
 	X := []int{0,1,2,3,4,5,6,7,8}